carenaudo/Menipy/CODEXLOG.md

 **Task:** Add overlay markers for the substrate contact points P1 and P2.

 **Summary:** Extended `draw_drop_overlay` with a ``contact_pts`` parameter to draw yellow dots at the intersection points.
 Updated `MainWindow.analyze_drop_image` to pass the contact points from ``compute_drop_metrics`` and adjusted the GUI test.
 All tests pass.

+## Entry 85 - Start CODEX refactor plan

+**Task:** Begin phase 0 of CODEX_REFACTOR_PLAN by creating a discovery tool.

+**Summary:** Added `scripts/generate_legacy_map.py` to analyze import relationships in the legacy `src` directory and produce `docs/legacy_map.html`.
+Executed the script to generate the file and verified that existing tests still pass.